hpsaturn/hpsaturn.github.io/_posts/2026-09-13-sunshine-moonlight-virtual-display.md

 DVI-I-1-1 disconnected (normal left inverted right x axis y axis)
 ```

-Why we need Virtual Displaykink and why not hacks with xorg fake or dummy monitors?
+Why do we need Virtual DisplayLink and why not hacks with Xorg fake or dummy monitors?

-Because the performance of the second ones is so bad, and some programs like Firefox or Mplayer o whatever with acceleration could be failing, sometimes crashing them.
+Because the performance of the latter ones is so bad, and some programs like Firefox or MPlayer or whatever with acceleration could fail, sometimes crashing them.

 ## Virtual Screen Config